Artoria2e5/PRCoords/README.md

 People's Rectified Coordinates (PRCoords) is a cross-language implementation of "public secret" Chinese coordinate obfuscation methods including GCJ-02 and BD-09, along with general deobfuscation methods previously established in [ChinaMapShift][], [eviltransform][], and [geoChina][].
 (Referring to the process of replacing straight lines with wavy ones as a "transform" is euphemism overdone.)

+For a background on China's geographic obfuscation, see [Restrictions on geographic data in China](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China#Coordinate_systems) and [中华人民共和国测绘限制](https://zh.wikipedia.org/wiki/中华人民共和国测绘限制) on Wikipedia.

 [ChinaMapShift]: https://gist.github.com/anonymous/e7c6f67555099180ce1ae8da4ba2c513
 [geoChina]: https://github.com/caijun/geoChina/blob/master/R/cst.R
 [eviltransform]: https://github.com/googollee/eviltransform